December 2020 -

 Safety and Quality in Health Care (ACSQHC).

-These draft standards are currently going through a process of peer review
+These standards went through a process of peer review and critique, not

-and critique, not only by the providers of aeromedical services but also
+only by the providers of aeromedical services but also key stakeholder

-key stakeholder organisations such as CASA, other health providers,
+organisations such as CASA, other health providers, clinical colleges and

-clinical colleges and aeromedical experts.
-The draft document contains the
+years and has been now finalised.
+The document contains the

 aeromedical-sector agreed standards for pilots, crew, aircraft and